 - The villain Darth Vader is one of the most recognizable villains of all time.

 - I am the antagonist of the life stories of everyone who stands in my way, but in those stories, the antagonist wins.

 - New York state’s attorney general, to date one of the most vocal antagonists of President Donald Trump, is preparing to escalate his office’s litigation against the president’s administration. –The Wall Street Journal

 Again, the antagonist most often takes the form of the bad guy, but this isn’t an essential attribute.
 The antagonist is simply someone who works against the protagonist.

 Trick to Remember the Difference

-Sometimes, it is difficult to remember what role does what in literature, so let’s go over a tick to remember antagonist vs. protagonist.
+Sometimes, it is difficult to remember what role does what in literature, so let’s go over a trick to remember antagonist vs. protagonist.